2003 Blackout Satellite Photo

-Netlore Archive: Emailed image purports to show a satellite view of the 2003 east coast blackout (power outage) in North America.
+Netlore Archive: Viral image purports to show a satellite view of the 2003 east coast blackout (power outage) in North America.

 Circulating since: Aug.
 2003

 Email contributed by D. Goodwin, Aug.
 21, 2003:

 Analysis This bogus image began circulating within days of the northeast blackout of August 14, 2003.
 It didn't stand up to scrutiny from the start.

 1. There is no imaging satellite named "GeoStar."

 2. The timestamp shows "23:15 EST" (Eastern Standard Time), but satellite images are usually marked "UT" (Universal Time) in any case, the U.S. is currently on Daylight Saving Time, not Standard Time.